Chrysthy/7-Days-Of-Code/README.md

 ### Day Six

 <p>After practicing how to insert and manipulate items within a list, you will understand how and when to remove a specific item from it.</p>

+### Day Seven

+<p>On the seventh and final day of the challenge, you will undertake a larger project to see how organization, or the lack thereof, can impact your code production and sometimes lead to errors that you wouldn't typically make.</p>